 History of online shopping

 Before the World Wide Web was created, Michael Aldrich developed a system called Redifon's Office Revolution in March 1980, connecting sales companies, suppliers, and customers together.
 Companies were able to order supplies from suppliers and sell products to customers electronically, utilizing videotex technology.
-It is considered a major predecessor and influence on the development of online shopping as we know it today.
+It is considered a major predecessor and influence on developing online shopping as we know it today.

 In 1994, several years after the launching of the World Wide Web, online transaction systems, including banking and shopping, started emerging.
 The first shopping transactions were completed through NetMark and Internet Shopping Network in 1994, beginning the online shopping boom.
 Amazon.com and eBay launched their websites in 1995, offering online shopping options for customers.